tsanket8329/DSA-Practise/README.md

 Problem Statement
 An avid hiker records their hike using uphill (U) and downhill (D) steps.
 The hike always starts and ends at sea level, and each step changes the altitude by one unit.
 A valley is defined as a sequence of steps below sea level, starting with a step down from sea level and ending with a step up to sea level.
 Given the number of steps and the path taken, determine the number of valleys walked through.
 Example Input: steps = 8 path = UDDDUDUU Output: 1 Explanation: The hiker goes below sea level once and returns back to sea level, completing one valley.
 Here are the exact lines written in the picture:

+HackerRank 4: Electronic Shop
+A person wants to determine the most expensive computer keyboard and USB drive that can be purchased with a give budget.
+Given price lists for keyboards and USB drives and a budget, find the cost to buy them.
+If it is not possible to buy both items, return -1.
+Example b = 60 keyboards = [40, 50, 60] drives = [5, 8, 12] The person can buy a 40 keyboard + 12 USB drive = 52, or a 50 keyboard + 8 USB drive = 58.
+Choose the latter as the more expensive option and return 58.
+Function Description Complete the getMoneySpent function in the editor below. getMoneySpent has the following parameter(s):